 There are two types of AMD: wet and dry.

-Dry AMD is the most common form of AMD, and occurs when light-sensitive cells in the macula gradually deteriorate.
-Yellow deposits behind the retina called drusen dislodge the macula from its usual spot, and their size and number often indicate how severe dry AMD has become.
-Most people develop very small drusen as they age, but when drusen are numerous or large, dry AMD is usually more advanced, according to the NEI.
+Dry AMD (also called geographic atrophy) is the most common form of macular degeneration affecting about 80 percent of people with AMD.
+It generally affects both eyes and its symptoms progress slowly.
+Dry AMD occurs when light-sensitive cells in the macula gradually deteriorate.
+Yellow deposits of protein, called drusen, form behind the retina.
+Drusen can dislodge the macula from its usual location in the eye.
+The size and number of drusen often indicate how severe dry AMD has become.
+Most people develop very small drusen as they get older, but when drusen are numerous or large, dry AMD is usually more advanced, according to the NEI.
 Changes in the pigment of the retina can also be a sign of the disease.

-Wet AMD (also called neovascular AMD) is relatively rare, occurring in only about 15 percent of all cases, according to the NEI.
-It develops when abnormal blood vessels grow underneath the retina and leak blood and fluid, causing swelling and damage to the macula.
-Wet AMD is more serious than dry AMD, and can trigger rapid vision loss.
+Wet AMD (also called neovascular AMD) is the less common form, occurring in only about 10 to 15 percent of all cases, but it is more serious than dry AMD and can trigger rapid vision loss, according to the NEI.
+It develops when abnormal blood vessels grow underneath the retina and leak blood or other fluids, causing scarring and damage to the macula.

 Diagnosis & tests

-AMD is suspected in people over 60 who experience recent changes in the center of their field of vision.
+AMD may be suspected in people over 60 who experience recent changes in the center of their field of vision.

-Several tests can help confirm the diagnosis, including:
+Several eye tests can help confirm the diagnosis, including:

-- Visual acuity test: An eye chart is used to measure the patient's distance vision.
+Visual acuity test: An eye chart is used to measure how well a person can see at different distances.

-- Dilated eye exam: The patient's pupils are dilated with eye drops so the optic nerve and retina can be examined using a special magnifying lens, according to the Mayo Clinic.
-Sometimes a mottled effect is observed, which indicates the presence of drusen.
+Dilated eye exam: The pupils are dilated with eye drops so that the optic nerve and retina, located in the back of the eye, can be examined for signs of AMD, according to the Mayo Clinic.
+A special magnifying lens is used to perform this eye exam, during which an eye doctor is looking for fluid or blood or a mottled appearance.
+This indicates the presence of drusen under the retina.

-- Amsler grid: Patients look at this grid, which resembles a checkerboard with a black dot in the center.
-If straight lines appear wavy or some lines appear to be missing, AMD is more likely.
+Amsler grid: People are asked to look at this grid, which resembles a checkerboard with a black dot in the center.
+This grid can test for defects in a person's central vision If straight lines in the grid appear wavy or some lines appear to be missing, AMD is more likely.

-- Angiogram: A special camera takes pictures of the eye after colored dye is injected into an arm vein, which then travels to blood vessels in the eye.
-AMD may be present if images show blood vessel or retinal irregularities.
+Angiogram: During this test, a special camera can take pictures of the retina after a colored dye has been injected into a vein in the arm.
+This dye then travels to the blood vessels in the eye and highlights them.
+AMD may be present if the images show leaking blood vessels or retinal changes.

 Treatments & medication